alabou/NMOS-MatroxOnly/Alerts.md

 	attribute MvEventCounter eventCounter;
 };
 ```
 This attributes is used to propagate alert notifications.
 IS-12 / MS-05-02 support getting notifications about property changed events from objects.
 When the MvAlertManager generates an alert, the `alert` property is set to the MvAlertEventData object describing the alert descriptor that triggered the notification.
 An application subscribing to the MvAlertManager notifications can observe alert notifications coming from the `alert` property.
-The applicaiton SHOULD not read the value of the `alert` attribute as it continously change every time an alert is triggered.
+The application SHOULD not read the value of the `alert` attribute as it continuously change every time an alert is triggered.
 Instead is SHOULD get the active alerts using the GetActiveAlerts() method or get the detailed counter associated with an alert descriptor using the GetEventCounters() method.

 The `eventCounter` attribute provided with the MvAlertEventData object corresponds to the domain event counter.
 The GetEventCounters() method MUST be used to retrieve detailed event counters.